-A list of the equipment currently approved for use at the facility by the Title V operating permit can be found in Tables 2-A and 2-B of Section 2 of this application.
+A list of the equipment currently approved for use at the facility under the Title V Operating permit can be found in Tables 2-A and 2-B of Section 2 of this application.
+There are no proposed changes to the current permit.